How an effective leader reacts to mistakes?

 6. Learn from the fault

-This one is a quality which sets an effective leader class apart from any average boss.
+This one is a quality that sets an effective leader class apart from any average boss.

 Committing an error isn’t a sin, but not learning from it makes you naïve.